Asim-Product-College/BEW-2.1-Advanced-Web-Patterns/Make-Chat/Notes.md

 ## BE A VILLAIN AND DESTROY THESE USERS!
 When a user closes out of the browser window, we want to get rid of them from our onlineUsers.

+`socket.on("disconnect")` is a special listener that fires when a user exits out of the application

+Now update the client to refresh its online users when a "user has left".